 +44 (0)20 7344 1069

 Adam Gauntlett is an Agent in the Books Division.
-He joined Peters Fraser & Dunlop in 2010, shortly after completing his Masters in English Literature at King’s College, London.
+He joined the company in 2010, after completing his Masters in English Literature at King’s College, London.

-Adam is actively building his list of authors and is currently looking for: commercial/upmarket crime and thrillers, literary fiction, commercial crossover fiction, intelligent YA, narrative non-fiction, humour, memoir and popular science/history.
+Adam is actively building his list of authors and is currently looking for: literary/commercial crossover or ‘reading group’ fiction, crime and psychological thrillers, horror, speculative fiction, intelligent young adult fiction, narrative non-fiction, true crime, memoir, popular science/psychology and serious history.

-Genres aside, Adam is always interested in road narratives, tales of redemption, and stories set against the backdrop of struggle, conflict and oppression.
+Genres aside, Adam is drawn to coming-of-age tales, road narratives, strong female leads and well-executed plot twists.
 He is looking for unique voices, and for writers with challenging, singular experiences.

 Please do send any submissions via email.